GrosseLab/BGSC/ReproducibleScript.md

 ### <a name="Normalizing"></a> Normalizing Illumina BeadChips expression data

-We use the function *neqc* function from the *limma* package which is developed for normalizing Illumina BeadChips.
+We use the function *neqc* function from the *limma* package which was developed for normalizing Illumina BeadChips data.
 The *neqc* function performs background correction using negative control probes followed by quantile normalization using negative and positive control probes.
-The *Illumina GenomeStudio* calculates and reports a detection p-value, which represents the confidence that a given transcript is expressed above the background defined by negative control probes.
-For further analysis, we used only those probes for which the detection p-values for all six probes were below 0.05.
+The *Illumina GenomeStudio* calculates and reports a detection p-value, which represents the confidence that a given transcript is expressed above background defined by negative control probes.
+For further analysis, we used only those probes for which the detection p-values for all six probes was below 0.05.

 ``` r
 normData <- normalizeExpData()